 Human Papillomavirus (HPV) Vaccines

-Vaccination against human papillomavirus (HPV) is recommended to prevent new HPV infections and HPV-associated diseases, including cancers.
+Vaccination against human papillomavirus (HPV) is recommended to prevent new HPV infections and HPV-associated diseases, including cancers, says the WHO.

 The American Cancer Society updated its guideline for HPV vaccination on July 8, 2020.
 The new recommendations are for healthcare providers to routinely offer the HPV vaccine series to boys and girls between ages 9 and 12.

 HPV Preventive Vaccines - Approved